 Ramón has taught at several universities in sociology, anthropology, management, criminology, sports studies and conflict studies.
 From 2010 to 2013, he was a Senior Research Fellow in the Department of Sociology and Anthropology at La Trobe University, where he was also Deputy Director of the La Trobe Refugee Research Centre (LaRRC).
 Prior to that he taught sociology at the universities of Melbourne and Amsterdam, and worked as a researcher at the COT Institute for Safety, Security and Crisis Management in the Netherlands.
 He was a researcher on the European Commission Sixth Framework Programme project ‘Transnational Terrorism, Security and the Rule of Law’.

-Ramón has held visiting professorships and fellowships at the Utrecht University School of Governance (Netherlands), Indiana State University (USA), University of Seville (Spain), Loughborough University (UK), Campinas State University (Unicamp, Brazil) and University of Leicester (UK), among others.
+Ramón has held visiting professorships and fellowships at the University of Toronto (Canada), Utrecht University School of Governance (Netherlands), Indiana State University (USA), University of Seville (Spain), Loughborough University (UK), Campinas State University (Unicamp, Brazil) and University of Leicester (UK), among others.

 Ramón currently performs several editorial roles for peer-reviewed academic journals and publishers including: